-However, if you want to arrive in style and make a big impression, you should look into using a limousine.
-Arriving at a club or a major event in a stylish limousine is a great way to make sure you look absolutely fantastic from start to finish.
+If you want to arrive in style and make a big impression on an evening out, you should look into taking a limousine.
+Arriving at a club or a major event in a stylish limousine is a great way to make sure you look fantastic from start to finish.

-However, while you might want to arrive looking a million pounds, a limousine driver should not cost you that much.
-Hire the right service, and you can get some pretty sublime value for money overall.
-However, the main thing to focus on here is that you should be including a little bit on top for the driver.
-If they get you there on time and without any needless thrills and spills, then a little bit of extra on top for the driver is only common courtesy and decency.
+However, while you might want to arrive looking like a million bucks, a limousine driver should not cost you that much.
+If you hire the right service, you can get some pretty sublime value for money overall.
+Just don't forget to tip the driver!

-There is no set-in-stone amount, but you should always tip a limousine driver around 15–20% of the cost of the journey.
+There is no set-in-stone amount, but you should always tip a limousine driver around 15–20% of the cost of the journey (a typical service industry tip).
 Make sure you tip the driver directly, too, as opposed to adding it to the cost of the bill (you have no idea if the driver ever will see that tip).

-Driving a limousine is one part driver and one part entertainer.
-They are expected to drive you and your (potentially inebriated) party to the destination.
+A limousine driver is one part driver and one part entertainer.
+They are expected to drive you and your (potentially inebriated) guests to the destination.
 This means taking all of your requests, joining in with conversation when asked, and paying extreme attention to the road.
 It also means making sure you are never left feeling exposed to the public, instead enjoying the privacy of being in the back of the limousine.

 The result is that you should always tip a limousine driver because they give you such a comfortable experience.
 You can rest, relax, mingle, and likely even enjoy some drinks in the back of the limo.
 You and the people you travel with can enjoy a top-class experience that is all about making sure you arrive at your chosen destination without a single worry.